 If you're thinking about transferring to a new college to finish your four-year degree, you probably have a decent amount of stress in your life.
-If financing your undergraduate education is contributing to your stress, worry no further!
+If figuring out how to pay for college is contributing to your stress, worry no further!

 Neumann University is ready to help you explore all your financial aid possibilities.
-Here are a few financial aid options to consider as you make plans to transfer to your new school.
+Here are a few financial aid options to consider as you also consider how to transfer colleges.

 1. JUST DO IT: FAFSA.